HoraDomu/Vypl/README.md

 ---

 Python REPL with Vim modal editing.
-Syntax highlighting, autocomplete, macros, registers, text objects — the works.
-If you live in Neovim, this is your REPL.
+Syntax highlighting, autocomplete, macros, registers, text objects errthang.
+If you live in Neovim | Vim , this is your REPL.

 ## Install